shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-roles.md

 ## Feature roles

-Like platform roles, feature roles are created by Xandr, and the resources granted based on those roles cannot be changed by network administrators.
+Like platform roles, feature roles are created by Microsoft Advertising, and the resources granted based on those roles cannot be changed by network administrators.
 You can, however, update the role to ensure all the appropriate users in your network have permissions to the feature.
 When a feature role is removed, all users who had access to that product or feature will retain access.

 ## Custom roles